 We let our kids aspire to be astronauts, doctors and teachers, and tell them that they can achieve their dreams if they do well in school.
-When they start elementary school, we tell them that a college education is the ticket to success: a good job, a stable salary, and a place in society.
+When they start elementary school, we tell them that a college education is a ticket to success: a good job, a stable salary, and a place in society.
 There’s no doubt that most students with college degrees fair better in life than those without, but what about all those unemployed college graduates?

 The Class of 2013 has just been released from universities nationwide.
 A lucky 10% have already found jobs in their field, earning at least close to what they’re worth and making good use of their degrees.
-It’s a sad story for other graduates though, who are either underemployed or living at home, jobless.
-While being jobless, they’re also strapped with tens of thousands of dollars worth of student loan debt and no hope of paying it off.
+It’s a sad story for other graduates, though, who are either underemployed or living at home, jobless.
+While being unemployed, they’re also strapped with tens of thousands of dollars worth of student loan debt and no hope of paying it off.

-Those who graduated since 2009 are three times more likely to not have found a full-time job than those from the classes of 2006 through 2008. – Huffington Post
+Those who graduated since 2009 are three times more likely not to have found a full-time job than those from the classes of 2006 through 2008. – Huffington Post

 So what gives?
 The formula for landing a good job has always been to get a degree in something you enjoy and go after what you love.
 “You can do anything you put your mind to,” and our mind has always been on success and education.
-But the job market is tougher than ever, and unemployed college graduates are stuck in the job search loophole.
+But the job market is more stringent than ever, and unemployed college graduates are stuck in the job search loophole.

 Even when they find a job, it’s usually in a different field than what they went to school for.
 Those who manage to get through the interview process (or get an interview at all) are underpaid because of the sheer number of applicants with the same level of education and experience.
 If you haven’t graduated yet, or are still figuring out what you want to do with your life, consider these options: